iifl-logo

 d) the Directors had prepared the annual accounts on a going concern basis;

-f) Directors had devised proper systems to ensure compliance with the provisions of all applicable laws that such systems were adequate and operating effectively.
+f) the Directors had devised proper systems to ensure compliance with the provisions of all applicable laws that such systems were adequate and operating effectively.

 WHISTLE BLOWER POLICY AND VIGIL MECHANISM